UoB-COMSM0110/2024-group-19/README.md

 ---

-### Requirements
+## Requirements

 ### Use-case Diagram
 <img src='/Use-case diagram.png'/>

 **Early stages design.
 Ideation process**

 In inital stages of development, our group brainstormed about several types of games.
 Every team member introduced a game that he/she had researched prior to the meeting.
 Three members introduced their ideas that were similar to MATCH-3-GAMES.
 Another member introduced a 1v1 soccer game.
 The last member introduced a [survivor](https://www.bilibili.com/video/BV1Q4421F7zK/) game, which is a 2D-kill-zombie game.
-Through an anonymous vote, majority decided on the survivor game due to its creativity as well as difficulty level.
-In week 3, we started to discuss about the basic function of this game before creating initial paper prototype mock-ups.
+Through an anonymous voting system, majority decided on the survivor game due to its creativity as well as difficulty level.
+We started to discuss about the basic function of this game before creating initial paper prototype mock-ups.
 In the following weeks, we employed use-case diagram, user stories and use-case-specifications to set up initial requirements that wanted in our game.
 Using our requirements, we redid the paper prototype and recorded a video to depict ideally how our game would flow.
 During which, we named our game "The Chase".
 Through the use of careful planning and communication, we then had a plan for how we wanted to implement the game moving forward.

 **User Stories**